 Soft vs. Hard Credit Check: The phrase usually means there will be no hard inquiry on your credit report during the pre-qualification or application stage.
 A hard inquiry can temporarily lower your credit score by a few points.
 Instead, the issuer may perform a soft inquiry, which doesn't affect your score.

 To view a list of credit cards for individuals with less-than-perfect credit that use a prequalification process (soft pull) visit, Prequalify for a Credit Card with Bad Credit.
-The credit cards located on that page allows you to check your odds of approval without harming your credit score.
+The credit cards located on that page allow you to check your odds of approval without harming your credit score.

 Alternative Data: Some financial technology (FinTech) companies use alternative data to assess your creditworthiness.
 They may look at your banking history, income, and cash flow to determine eligibility.
 Examples include the Tomo Credit Card and Arro Card.

 Secured Cards: The closest thing to a "no credit check" card is often a secured card.
 Since you provide a cash deposit as collateral, the lender takes on minimal risk and may not need to perform a hard credit check.
-The opensky® Plus Secured Visa® Credit Card is a well-known example that does not perform a credit check during the application process.
+The OpenSky® Plus Secured Visa® Credit Card is a well-known example that does not perform a credit check during the application process.

 Protects Your Credit Score: A soft inquiry allows you to check your pre-approval odds without any negative impact on your score.